We’ve compiled our favorite posing ideas for senior guys—even the ones who aren’t that into being photographed.

 Full-length leaning shots can show off a great outfit or fantastic background.
 But don’t forget to move in for a few closer-up photos, too!
 Instead of asking your client to lean flat against the wall, for example, find an angle that allows for a more layered final image.

 The further away you are from your high school years, the more likely you’ll be to forget how much energy those young whippersnappers have.
-Don’t overlook opportunities to get some motion out of each picture session!
+Don’t overlook opportunities to get some motion out of each senior picture session!

 From riding a four-wheeler to kicking a soccer ball, any sort of physical sport can make for great images that highlight a teen’s passion.
 Just remember: big motion requires a fast shutter if you don’t want a blurry mess.

 “I encourage a lot of movement, from walking to and from me, to moving quickly from location to location.
 If I stay in one pose or location too long, the senior starts to feel tense; they think they aren’t doing something ‘right.’
 By moving them around, I keep the session flowing.”

-When they are sitting, they are in their own space and feeling comfortable – not wondering how to let their arms hang or how to stand.
+When they are sitting, they are in their own space and feeling comfortable, not wondering how to let their arms hang or how to stand.
 As you are starting the session and testing your lighting, make conversation and try to relate to your senior.
-Make them feel valued as a friend—NOT just another client.” – PRESTON LUKE
+Make them feel valued as a friend—NOT just another client.”

 It’s next-to-impossible to sit suavely with both knees clutched to your chest.
 Let your client relax by telling him to relax one leg out in front of him or curled under his other leg.
 When photographing guys, posing that feels natural will always photograph better than a stiff stance.

-You don’t need to drag an armchair all over town to get seated images (but 10 points to you if you do.)
+You don’t need to drag an armchair all over town to get seated images (but 10 points to you if you do!)
 Look for stairs, ledges, curbs, tree stumps… Wherever your client sits, make sure the area is sturdy and safe—especially with outdoor senior pictures where you don’t have total control over the environment.

 Some of your clients may find eye contact difficult due to their sensory processing style.
 Others may simply feel nervous gazing directly into your lens.
 The good news?
-Senior photo sessions no longer demand big cheesy grins directed toward the camera.
+Senior picture sessions no longer demand big cheesy grins directed toward the camera.

 Capture pensive glances or natural smiles by encouraging your guy clients to look away.
 If they’ve told you they have a “good side,” this is a great way to capture their preferred angle, even if their body is positioned in the other direction.

-“But what do I do with my hands?!”
+#6: “But what do I do with my hands?!”

 Have them rub their hands together like they are lathering hand-washing soap, then have the senior look down, left, right—anywhere!
-Play with your angles, and you are guaranteed to get a pretty sick shot that totally boosts their confidence level.” – PRESTON LUKE
+Play with your angles, and you are guaranteed to get a pretty sick shot that totally boosts their confidence level.”

 If your client is a fist-clencher, ask them to relax their hands so their fingers fall naturally.
 Watch out for hands that land in awkward places, though.